nmsobri/HANDLING-PERMISSIONS-WITH-DOCKER-VOLUMES/README.md

 # HANDLING PERMISSIONS WITH DOCKER VOLUMES

 In this post I'll try to explain the method I use to avoid having permission issues when using Docker Volumes.
-This is pre Docker 1.10 (which added user namespaces) and I will talk about those in my next post.
+This is pre Docker 1.10 (which added user namespaces).

 Before we begin let me explain what are Docker Volumes and what they're used for.
 The official Docker docs explain this feature as follows: